sanjaybasu/healthcare-ai-equity/_chapters/chapter_14_interpretability_explainability.md

 Counterfactual explanations answer a fundamentally different question than feature attribution methods: rather than explaining why the model made a particular prediction, counterfactuals describe what would need to change for the model to make a different prediction.
 For clinical decision support, this actionability makes counterfactuals particularly valuable.
 A clinician caring for a patient classified as high risk for readmission gains little from knowing which factors contributed to that classification but gains substantially from knowing which modifiable factors, if changed, would reduce the predicted risk below the threshold requiring intervention.

 The formal definition of counterfactual explanations comes from causal reasoning.
-For instance $x$ with prediction $$f(x) = y$$, a counterfactual $x'$ is a minimally modified version of $x$ such that $$f(x') = y'$$ where $y'$ is the desired alternative outcome.
+For instance $x$ with prediction $f(x) = y$, a counterfactual $x'$ is a minimally modified version of $x$ such that $f(x') = y'$ where $y'$ is the desired alternative outcome.
 The minimality constraint ensures the counterfactual remains similar to the original instance, making it interpretable as describing small changes rather than entirely different scenarios.
 Different distance metrics capture different notions of similarity; Euclidean distance treats all feature changes equally, while domain-specific distance metrics can weight changes based on clinical significance or difficulty of modification.

-Computing counterfactuals requires solving an optimization problem to find $x'$ that satisfies the prediction constraint $$f(x') = y'$$ while minimizing distance to the original instance $x$.
+Computing counterfactuals requires solving an optimization problem to find $x'$ that satisfies the prediction constraint $f(x') = y'$ while minimizing distance to the original instance $x$.
 For differentiable models, gradient-based optimization can efficiently find counterfactuals.
 For non-differentiable models like tree ensembles, heuristic search methods or genetic algorithms may be required.
 Additional constraints ensure counterfactuals remain realistic: categorical features should take values from their actual domain, continuous features should stay within plausible ranges, and dependent features should maintain relationships that exist in real data.

 However, counterfactual explanations face important limitations and concerns in healthcare contexts.
 A counterfactual may be mathematically optimal but clinically implausible if it requires changing features that are difficult or impossible to modify in practice.
 Suggesting that reducing patient age by 10 years would lower mortality risk provides no actionable guidance.
 Even modifiable factors like weight or blood pressure cannot typically change instantaneously as the counterfactual implicitly suggests.
 The temporal dynamics of clinical interventions mean that most counterfactuals correspond to long-term prevention strategies rather than immediate treatment decisions.